New Zealand fish guide.

 This New Zealand Fish ID poster includes the common names of fish found around our coastline and has been compiled from fish tagged and released in the TMRCT inshore fish tagging program.

-If you would like a copy for yourself these A2 posters are available from the trust at $5.00 plus packaging and postage.
+If you would like a copy for yourself these A2 posters are available from the trust website.
+Go to the order tagging gear page from the tagging program drop down box at the top of the page or follow the link

 Join the cause and Donate today